ruppi86/oflm/Contemplative_AI_at_Femto-Scale.md

 ---

-### 🤫 Tystnadsmajoritet Practice
+### 🤫 Silence majority Practice

-All models demonstrated adherence to the Tystnadsmajoritet principle through their glyph selection patterns.
+All models demonstrated adherence to the Silence majority principle through their glyph selection patterns.
 The contemplative glyph set (IDs 0x31-0x40) provides 16 different expressions of appropriate non-response, allowing for nuanced contemplative behavior rather than simple silence.

 **Key Insight:** Contemplative intelligence expresses itself not only through silence ratios but through **symbolic vocabulary choice** — each glyph represents a different quality of contemplative awareness.